 To select, annotate, and present for publication an annual list of notable audio recordings significant to young adults from those released in the past two years.

-Each committee member must be responsible for listening to and ranking the majority of audiobooks submitted for consideration in any year.
-Members must meet at both the Annual and Midwinter meetings.
-Members should participate actively in the work of the committee, including electronic correspondence between meetings.
-Specific duties are assigned by the Chair.
-Members must be able to listen to audiobooks in all possible formats, both electronic and physical.
+Each team member must be responsible for listening to and ranking the majority of audiobooks submitted for consideration in any year.
+Members conduct all work virtually and work year-round.
+Members must participate actively in the work of the team.
+Specific duties are assigned by the Team Lead.
+Members must be able to listen to audiobooks in all possible formats, both digital and physical.

-The Chair presides at all committee meetings and manages an electronic discussion list created by ALA at the request of the YALSA Program Officer.
-It is the responsibility of the committee chair to contact the various audiobook publishers with an explanation of the committee’s charge and need for members to receive submissions to be judged for the annual list.
-The committee chair should renew efforts each year to increase the number of audiobook publishers who are aware of and involved in this project.
-The Chair is a voting member of the committee with all the rights and responsibilities of the other members.
-It is also the responsibility to notify committee members of times and locations of meetings, to compile a list of suggested titles for discussion, and to provide an agenda before each meeting.
+The Team Lead presides at all meetings of the group and manages an online work space for the group.
+It is the responsibility of staff to contact the various audiobook publishers with an explanation of the team’s charge and need for members to receive submissions to be judged for the annual list.
+The team lead should work with staff to renew efforts each year to increase the number of audiobook publishers who are aware of and involved in this project.
+The Team Lead is a voting member of the group, with all the rights and responsibilities of the other members.
+It is also the Team Lead's responsibility to notify team members of times and format/platform for meetings, to compile a list of suggested titles for discussion, and to provide an agenda before each meeting.

 The criteria against which any particular audiobook should be judged as a candidate for a final list of annual recommendations by YALSA include: